jaredballou/lgsm-gamedata/README.md

 The gamedata files themselves use YAML with Python dictionary replacement, so they are merged from the bottom up properly and then interpolated.
 This lets us keep variable names in the gamedata and script config files, and have it all process at runtime.
  * **include:** An ordered list of files that this gamedata file should include.
 Omit the .yaml extension, the path is relative to the directory this README is in.
  * **settings:** Configuration settings.
 These can be processed as server parameters, replacement values for the templates to generate game configs, and anything else that needs to be set.
 Each item will be referenced by name, and has the following fields:
-  * **parm:** If this setting needs to be fed to the server executable, put the prefix needed here.
+  * **parm:** If this setting needs to be fed to the server server_executable, put the prefix needed here.
 Set as an empty string if you just want to feed the value of the setting without any interpolation.
   * **default:** Default value.
 This will populate the lgsm\/%(game)\/cfg\/\_default.yaml file.
   * **desc:** Description of the setting
   * **value:** Override the default setting.
 This should only be used for things like mods, where we basically want a different default that will be forced.
 For the most part, this should be left alone.